-- Assignments: There will be no traditional exams.
+Assignments: There will be no traditional exams.
 Instead of the exams there will be four assignments for which you will have a week to finish.
-The due dates for the assignments are Tuesday, January 19, Tuesday, February 9, and Tuesday, March 2 all at 11:59 pm.
-The final assignment will be posted on Canvas on the last Thursday of classes and it will be due on Thursday, March 18 at 11:59 pm. - Homework: A list of suggested homework problems will be posted daily on the class website.
+The due dates for the first three assignments will be given on the class Canvas page.
+The final assignment will be posted on Canvas on the last Tuesday of classes and it will be due on Friday, June 10 at 11:59 pm.

+- Homework: A list of suggested homework problems will be posted daily on the class website.
 Homework will not be collected.
 To succeed in class you should do each problem on your own.
 While working on problems you should recognize which theoretical tools are being used to solve a particular problem.
-As a result you will acquire general problem solving strategies, which is one of the goals of higher education.

-Grading: Each assignment will be graded by an integer between 0 and 100.
+As a result you will acquire general problem solving strategies, which is one of the goals of higher education. - Grading: Each assignment will be graded by an integer between 0 and 100.
 Your final grade will be determined using the following formula where A1, A2, A3, A4 are the grades for the assignments.
 In the above formula the symbol |x| denotes the ceiling of a real number x.
 Your letter grade will be assigned according to the following table: